AvanaPY/PA1465-Project/README.md

 ## Config.ini

-Create a config.ini file with this content
+Create a config.ini file in the root directory with this content
 ```
 [mysql]
 host = localhost